• Skip to primary navigation

 Add the cooked pasta, caper/chilli mix, the chopped basil to a large mixing bowl.

-Then we add the grated parmesan cheese last, so it doesn't clump together with the other ingredients and mix through again.
+We add the grated parmesan cheese last, so it doesn't clump together with the other ingredients.

 You can use whatever pasta happens to be lurking in your pantry.